snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/index.md

   </TabItem>
 </Tabs>

 The tracker makes it easy to track different kinds of data.
-We provide a range of `Event` classes for tracking out-of-the-box event types as well as fully custom events.
+We provide a range of `Event` classes for tracking out-of-the-box event types, as well as fully custom events.

-Each event can bring context which is composed by entities.
-The tracker attaches entities to the events based on the configuration, but you can attach your own custom entities as well.
+Each event has an associated context, which is composed of entities.
+The tracker attaches entities to the events based on the configuration, but you can attach your own [custom entities](docs/collecting-data/collecting-from-own-applications/mobile-trackers/custom-tracking-using-schemas/index.md) as well.

-Every tracked event payload has a unique `event_id` UUID string set by the tracker and a set of timestamps along with other ubiquitous properties such as the `namespace`.
+Every tracked event payload has a unique `event_id` UUID string set by the tracker, a set of timestamps, and other ubiquitous properties such as the `namespace`.
 The `event_id` is returned from the `tracker.track(event)` method.
 You can know more about how events and entities are structured [here](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol).

+See the full configuration and parameter options for all these classes and methods in the API docs - [Android](https://snowplow.github.io/snowplow-android-tracker/index.html) and [iOS](https://snowplow.github.io/snowplow-objc-tracker/documentation/snowplowtracker/).

 ## Auto-tracked events and entities